If you’re struggling to find a buyer, then it’s time to get creative. One of the quickest and most effective ways to sell your house at auction.

 It’s also worth considering if they are eager, will another bidder be just as enthusiastic on the day?
 You’ll benefit from any bidding wars that take place in the auction room!

-How long does it take to sell a house at auction?
+How long does it take to sell your house at auction?

 The time between your appraisal and the hammer falling can vary massively.
 It could take 2 months to successfully sell your property at auction or it could be years.